kubernetes/enhancements/keps/sig-network/1669-proxy-terminating-endpoints/README.md

 * kube-proxy falls back to terminating endpoints if and only if they are the only available endpoints.
 * feature is only enabled if the feature gate `ProxyTerminatingEndpoints` is on.
 * unit tests in kube-proxy.

+#### Beta

+* E2E tests are in place, exercising all permutations of internalTrafficPolicy and externalTrafficPolicy.
+* Metrics to publish how many Services/Endpoints are routing traffic to terminating endpoints.

 ### Upgrade / Downgrade Strategy